Cincinnati Bengals vs. Las Vegas Raiders NFL Week 11 Odds, Plays and Insights for November 21, 2021

 - When Cincinnati records more than 25.6 points, it is 3-1 against the spread and 3-1 overall.

-- Cincinnati is 3-2 against the spread and 4-1 overall when the team picks up more than 360.1 yards.
+- Cincinnati is 3-2 against the spread and 4-1 overall when the team totals more than 360.1 yards.

-- This year, the Bengals have turned the ball over 13 times, two more than the Raiders' takeaways (11).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Cincinnati's matchup with the Raiders.